Hypergraph cuts above the average: Reductions for the proof of Theorem

 \begin{lemma} For any fixed $2\le r\le k$, consider an $n$-vertex, $m$-edge $k$-multigraph $H$.
 For any $q,g,\Delta$, at least one of the following holds: there is an $r$-cut with excess $\Omega\left(gq\right)$ or there is a vertex subset $U$ with $\left|U\right|\ge n-2q-km/\Delta$ such that for distinct $u,v\in U$, $\deg_H\left(v\right)\le\Delta$ and $\deg_H\left(u,v\right)\le g$. \end{lemma}

-For the proof of \cref{lem:2-degree-structure} we will need the simple observation that, for a uniformly random $r$-cut in a multihypergraph, conditioning on the event that some disjoint edges are ``partially multicoloured'' increases the probability that the edge is multicoloured.
+For the proof of \cref{lem:2-degree-structure} we will need the simple observation that, for a uniformly random $r$-cut in a multihypergraph, conditioning on the event that some disjoint edges are ``partially multicoloured'' increases the probability that an edge containing them is multicoloured.

 \begin{lemma} Consider a uniformly random $r$-cut of a multihypergraph $H$ and, for any $f\subseteq V(H)$ and $\ell\le r$, let $E_{f,\ell}$ be the event that $f$ has vertices in at least $\ell$ different parts (so that $E_f:=E_{f,r}$ is the event that $f$ is multicoloured).
 Then, for any $e\in E(H)$ of size $k$, any disjoint $f_1,\dots,f_s\subseteq e$ of size at least 2, and any $\ell_1,\dots,\ell_s\ge 2$,